There are so many things to do in Stirlingshire, Falkirk and Clackmannanshire, but here are the top 10.

 Do the Falkirk Wheel

 This extraordinary piece of modern engineering is a world one-off.
-Standing 35 metres tall and using 1,200 tonnes of steel, its gondolas hold enough water to fill an Olympic swimming pool, but the energy used to turn the wheel is the same as boiling eight household kettles.
+Standing 35 metres tall and using 1,200 tonnes of steel, the Falkirk Wheel‘s gondolas hold enough water to fill an Olympic swimming pool, but the energy used to turn the wheel is the same as boiling eight household kettles.

 Buzzards, kestrels, sparrowhawks and other birds of prey live here and there’s a good chance you’ll spot some.
 But for a spectacular experience visit Argaty Red Kite Centre, at Doune, central Scotland’s only red kite feeding station, and watch the spectacular birds flying, perching and feeding.

 Some of the oldest, biggest and best Highland Games are held locally in this region.
 The Bridge of Allan Games, held in early August, regularly attracts 10,000 people and 80-100 pipe bands, while the Alva Games, held in mid-July since 1856, are another colourful experience of piping, highland dancing and ancient traditional sports.